Fernando is an Argentinian Spanish Tutor, Soccer Fan, and Bibliophile.

 What is the coolest job you had with Strommen?

-Fernando: I’ve had quite a few, like one I had as Argentine Dialect Coaching for the movie Amapola (Fox Studios), but the best of them are always those which start with 1 lesson, that suddenly become 10, and 20, and 40, and go on and on and on.
+Fernando: I’ve had quite a few, like one I had as Argentine Dialect Coaching for the movie Amapola (Fox Studios), but the best of them are always those which start with 1 lesson, that suddenly becomes 10, and 20, and 40, and go on and on and on.
+Dialect coaching for Argentinian Spanish was a really cool experience.

 What are your interests outside of teaching at Strommen?

-What is the best restaurant from your home country in LA?
+What is the best restaurant in your home country in LA?
 What should we order?

 Fernando: Malbec.
 There are 3 or 4, all of them great.
 I would recommend Entraña (Skirt Steak).